hardtekpt/M690B-Wiki/docs/generating_docs.md

 ---
 # Generating Documentation

 This section is a reminder on how to update this documentation.
+On top of **MKdocs**, [**Mike**](https://github.com/jimporter/mike) is being used as a version system.

+## Prerequesites

 Start by installing the required python modules using the `requirements.txt` file located in the docs folder:

 ```bash
     python3 -m pip install -r requirements.txt
 ```

+## Compiling and Deploying

 Then to build the documentation for a specific version use: